jalibu/MMM-RAIN-MAP/README.md

 # MMM-RAIN-MAP

-A Rain Radar Map for [Magic Mirror](https://magicmirror.builders/) based on the [Rainviewer API](https://github.com/rainviewer/rainviewer-api-example).
+A Rain Radar Map based on the [Rainviewer API](https://www.rainviewer.com/) for the [MagicMirror² platform](https://magicmirror.builders/).

 Click here for the [Forum Thread](https://forum.magicmirror.builders/topic/12808/mmm-rain-map).

 #### Support
-If you like this module and want to thank, please buy me a coffee.
+If you like this module and want to thank, please rate this repository with a star or buy me a coffee :-)

 <a href="https://www.buymeacoffee.com/jalibu" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Beer" style="height: 45px !important;width: 180px !important;" ></a>